nikita-skobov/url-completion/README.md

 __url_completion_file="/absolute/path/to/your/file"
 ```

-Next, you can install the command_completion scripts in two ways:
+Next, you can install the `command_completion/` scripts in two ways:

 1. Install everything within `command_completions/`
     - There is a script `install_commands.sh` in the root of this repo which will iterate through, and install every command completion script in the `command_completions/` directory.